r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
 <h4 id="next-steps">Next Steps</h4>
-<p>Our final heatmap function is 17 lines long, which means that if there's a 95% chance of each line being correct, the odds of the whole function being right are only 41%.
-Before we go any further, we need to learn how to test whether our code is doing what we want it to do, and that will be the subject of the next lesson.</p>
+<p>Our final heatmap function is 17 lines long,
+which means that if there&#39;s a 95% chance of each line being correct, the odds of the whole function being right are only 41%.
+Before we go any further,
+we need to learn how to test whether our code is doing what we want it to do, and that will be the subject of the next lesson.</p>
 </div>